gdwoolbert3/gen_buffer/CONTRIBUTING.md

 ## Setup

-Realisitcally, this project will likely run fine on any relatively modern Erlang/Elixir version but this project specifies the following Erlang and Elixir versions (see `.tool-versions`):
+Realisitcally, this project will likely run fine on any relatively modern Erlang/Elixir version, but this project specifies the following language versions (see `.tool-versions`):

 * Erlang OTP 25.1.2
 * Elixir 1.14.2